Bioplastic: Biodegradation of Bioplastics

 Biodegradation of any plastic is a process that happens at solid/liquid interface whereby the enzymes in the liquid phase depolymerize the solid phase.
 Certain types of bioplastics as well as conventional plastics containing additives are able to biodegrade.
-Bioplastics are able to biodegrade in different environments hence they are more acceptable than conventional plastics.
+Bioplastics are more readily biodegradable in different conditions, as a result of being bio-based, hence they are more acceptable than conventional plastics for biodegradable plastics.
 Biodegradability of bioplastics occurs under various environmental conditions including soil, aquatic environments and compost.
 Both the structure and composition of biopolymer or bio-composite have an effect on the biodegradation process, hence changing the composition and structure might increase biodegradability.
 Soil and compost as environment conditions are more efficient in biodegradation due to their high microbial diversity.
 Composting not only biodegrades bioplastics efficiently but it also significantly reduces the emission of greenhouse gases.
 Biodegradability of bioplastics in compost environments can be upgraded by adding more soluble sugar and increasing temperature.
 Soil environments on the other hand have high diversity of microorganisms making it easier for biodegradation of bioplastics to occur.
 However, bioplastics in soil environments need higher temperatures and a longer time to biodegrade.
 Some bioplastics biodegrade more efficiently in water bodies and marine systems; however, this causes danger to marine ecosystems and freshwater.
 Hence it is accurate to conclude that biodegradation of bioplastics in water bodies which leads to the death of aquatic organisms and unhealthy water can be noted as one of the negative environmental impacts of bioplastics.